-OUR CONTINUOUS COMMITMENT TO REPORTING ON VALAGRO'S SUSTAINABILITY around 40 years.
-Valagro has been helping farmers get the best out of their production by optimising the use of resources and production inputs with one goal: to create a sustainable future for people and nature. objective can be achieved with a basic coherence that characterises not only the solutions offered to the global market, but also the production processes and corporate culture.
+OUR CONTINUOUS COMMITMENT TO REPORTING ON VALAGRO'S SUSTAINABILITY around 40 or years.
+Valagro has been helping farmers get the best out of their production by optimising the use of resources and production inputs with one goal: to create a sustainable future for people and nature.
+This objective can only be achieved with a basic coherence that characterises not only the solutions offered to the global market, but also the production processes and corporate culture.

-The Social and Environmental Report (or Sustainability Report) is a useful tool that helps us describe, year after vear. our consistent commitment to constant sustainability.
-It is an act of responsibility towards wider community we operate in, and with which we hope to cultivate a culture that is ever more respectful of the environment and attentive to the community's needs.
+The Social and Environmental Report (or Sustainability Report) is a useful tool that helps us describe, year after vear. our consistent and commitment to constant sustainability.
+It is an act of responsibility towards the wider community we operate in, and with which we hope to cultivate a culture that is ever more respectful of the environment and attentive to the community's needs.